roboportal/dakka/README.md

 ## Using remote devtools

 To use React and Redux devtools, start the servers first: `npm run devtools`.
 In redux-devtools panel open `Settings` and select `use local` option in the `Connection` tab.
 The hostname should be `localhost`, and the port should be `8000`.

+## Building for production

+Run to create production build: `npm run build` and `npm run pack` to compress it as zip file.